 Take Control Today – Document Your Wishes

-By careful estate planning, you can ensure that upon your death, your property is distributed according to your wishes -not according to Indiana statues.
+By careful estate planning, you can ensure that upon your death, your property is distributed only according to your wishes.
 A carefully drafted will can help prevent disputes over who inherits your property and who will become guardians of any minor children.
 Through intelligent estate planning you may be able to avoid or reduce estate taxes, avoid probate, prevent will contest litigation, and avoid fights among family members.

 Let our estate planning attorneys help you design and implement wise strategies for asset distribution and plan for the continued success of a family business.
 Our probate and estate lawyers may be able protect your hard-earned assets from unnecessary taxes, a lengthy and costly probate proceeding, and legally document your wishes through the following: